MIDFIELDR/midfieldr/cran-comments.md

 # Purpose

-Second re-submission to fix problems.
-Thank you for your time and patience.
+Third re-submission to fix problems.
+Thank you again for your time and patience.

-* I edited the URL for the Additional_repositories specification for the 'midfielddata' 'drat' repository.
+* I checked the run-time of the examples and removed the \\dontrun{} case.

-* I edited the vignettes to address the invalid file URIs.

 # R CMD check results